microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_defender_servers/_index.md

 ## Enable Microsoft Defender for Servers

-To get all of the Microsoft Defender for Servers protections, you will need to enable the Microsoft Defender for Servers plan at subscription level.
-Follow these steps to enable the plan in the case it is not already enabled:
+To protect workloads with Microsoft Defender for Servers, you will need to enable its Servers plan at subscription level.
+Follow these steps, if it is not already enabled:

 - Login to AZ CLI using the ```az login``` command.